aditya-bhandari-cd23/SECOND-YEARS-ARCHIVE/README.md

-This repository contains RVCE's first year notes and question papers for the 2022 scheme.
+This repository contains RVCE's second year notes and question papers for the 2022 scheme.
 The courses are exclusive to the CS-allied branches (CSE, CD, CY, ISE, AIML).
 If you are new to Github, you better learn it first as being a CS student requires you to be familiar with Git and GitHub.
 For now just download the ZIP file (~1.1 GB).

 Contents:
 - 3rd sem: